Liquor Store Blues: Reception

 The video has been described as "psychedelic" and as an anthem to marijuana, rather than one about drunkenness.
-Brad Wete for Entertainment Weekly explained that Mars was "ready to drown his sorrows in a tall glass of alcohol" and tipped "find out what concoction Mars and Marley are whipping up" by watching the clip.
-Prefix Magazines Andrew Winistorfer gave the video a harsh critic, he wrote that the smoke was not the only featured in the video as anyone "get to see Damian Marley sell out in real time".
-He furthered that Damian, "might as well be in McDonald's commercials".
+Wete explained that Mars was "ready to drown his sorrows in a tall glass of alcohol" and tipped "find out what concoction Mars and Marley are whipping up" by watching the clip.
+Winistorfer gave the video a harsh critic, he wrote that the smoke was not the only featured in the video as anyone "get to see Damian Marley sell out in real time".
 In 2011, the video was nominated for International Video of the Year at the Danish GAFFA Awards.

 Live performances and other media

-Mars performed "Liquor Store Blues" on The Doo-Wops & Hooligans Tour (2010–2012) as the ninth track on the setlist.
+Mars performed "Liquor Store Blues" on The Doo-Wops & Hooligans Tour (2010–2012) as the ninth track on the set list.
 An extended version of the song was performed as the tenth track during the Hooligans in Wondaland Tour (2011).
 During the 2016 Grammy Awards, Mars had a flask engraved with the lyrics, "One shot for my pain, one drag for my sorrow" from the song.
 In 2020, American singer-songwriter Raiche covered "Liquor Store Blues" as part of the tenth anniversary of Mars's debut album.
+Mars also performed the song during his shows of Bruno Mars Live (2022–2024) as a mashup with "Treasure".